-- Pole use should to be built up gradually, rather like wearing in a pair of shoes.
+- Pole use should be built up gradually, rather like wearing in a pair of shoes.
 While initial comfort is vital, your body needs to adjust to the use and movement of the poles.

-- Aim to walk in a relaxed fashion but still with awareness of posture and good pole use.
+- Aim to walk in a relaxed fashion but still with an awareness of posture and good pole use.
 Plant the pole a little ahead of your step and follow naturally with your feet and body before removing the pole and bringing it to your front again.

 - It’s the same as walking without poles, except you engage your arms and shoulders far more.
 Giant steps and plant poles are not the way forward.
 Keep it neat, relaxed and flowing.

-Walking poles can also:
+Walking pole sticks can also: